Yume Tsukai: Characters

-Known as the warabe yuusai (童遊斎), seventeen-year-old Touko is the leader of the Yume Tsukai.
+Known as the (童遊斎, warabe yuusai), seventeen-year-old Touko is the leader of the Yume Tsukai.
 As Rinko's older sister, she took over their father's practice after he was killed during a battle.
-Somewhat anemic, she spends most of her time sleeping in the odd toyshop where they are based from.
+Somewhat anemic, she spends most of her time sleeping in the odd toy shop where they are based from.
 Because she mostly stays at the shop and wears an overall skirt and geta, Rinko dubs her as a hermit and wishes her sister would get out more.
 Touko wears her father's kitsune noh mask, and doesn't go anywhere without it.
 She even bathes and sleeps with it.
 Because of her powers to see into other people's dreams, Touko's left eye serves as a window in which her clients can see their dreams through, because of this she can only cry in her right eye.